 - The surviving Joint Owner is the sole primary Beneficiary.
 If the Joint Owners were spouses there may also be contingent Beneficiaries. - We pay a death benefit to the surviving Joint Owner unless he or she is the surviving spouse and continues the Contract.
 The Income Benefit and any Income Payments will also end unless the surviving Joint Owner is both a surviving spouse and either an Eligible Person (if Income Payments have not begun) or a Covered Person (if Income Payments have begun).
-For a description of the death benefit and payout options, see prospectus section 12, Death Benefit - Death Benefit Payment Options During the Accumulation Phase. - If the deceased Joint Owner was a Determining Life and the surviving spouse/Joint Owner continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends, - the surviving spouse/Joint Owner becomes the new sole Owner, - if Income Payments have not begun the Accumulation Phase continues, - if Income Payments have begun, they can only continue if the surviving spouse/Joint Owner is also a Covered Person; otherwise the Income Benefit ends, and - upon the surviving spouse/Joint Owner's death, his or her Beneficiary(ies) receives the Contract Value. - If the deceased Joint Owner was not a Determining Life the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receive the Contract Value.
+For a description of the death benefit and payout options, see prospectus section 12, Death Benefit - Death Benefit Payment Options During the Accumulation Phase. - If the deceased Joint Owner was a Determining Life and the surviving spouse/Joint Owner continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends, - the surviving spouse/Joint Owner becomes the new sole Owner, - if Income Payments have not begun the Accumulation Phase continues, - if Income Payments have begun, they can only continue if the surviving spouse/Joint Owner is also a Covered Person; otherwise the Income Benefit ends, and - upon the surviving spouse/Joint Owner's death, his or her Beneficiary(ies) receives the greater of Contract Value or Cash Value. - If the deceased Joint Owner was not a Determining Life the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receive the greater of Contract Value or Cash Value.